kaizer1v/d3mo/README.md

 - [World Map](world.html)

-But, before that there are some basics of svg that one needs to understand
+But before that there are some basics of svg that one needs to understand

 ## SVG